Amarjit-ph/expensify-app/README.md

 ###  WARNING !
 This is a deprecated version of Expensify<br/>
-This is the initial repository during the early stage of the development of the application..<br/><br/>
+Which is used in during the early stage of the development of the application.<br/><br/>
 [Click this link for latest version of the application.](https://github.com/Amarjit-ph/expensify)